Kitware/SMTK/doc/userguide/contributing.rst

   * cJSON — used to serialize geometric model information
   * pugiXML — used to serialize attribute collections
-  * sparsehash — an alternative to using :cxx:`std::map` to store maps from UUIDs to entity and property records in SMTK models.

 * utilities — scripts to aid in the development of SMTK